ndzindo/ndzindo/README.md

-I'm ndzindo 👋, a software engineer.
+I'm ndzindo 👋, a software developer.

 ## 🚀 About Me